maxlath/maxlath.github.io/articles/mapping-resources-using-open-knowledge/content.md

 first working prototype: it’s all about mapping available resources between peers with open-knowledge.
-Starting with books, again: books are awesome, everyone loves them and there are plenty of open data on it. [https://inventaire.io/](inventaire.io)
+Starting with books, again: books are awesome, everyone loves them and there are plenty of (more or less open) data on it. [https://inventaire.io/](inventaire.io)

 Now I need your help!